ssh2incus – SSH server for Incus instances

 instance-name

-: Name of a running instance (required)remote
+: Name of an instance (required)remote

 : Remote name from incus remote list